TykTechnologies/tyk-operator/docs/ingress.md

 ```

 Pay particular attention to the ApiDefinition metadata.
 This specifies that we have an ApiDefinition object with the
- label `isIngressTemplate: true`.
+ label `ingress: true`.

-When applying this manifest, the ApiDefinition reconciler predicate filter will skip reconciliation.
+When applying this manifest, the ApiDefinition reconciler's predicate filter will skip reconciliation.
 This will allow
  the ApiDefinition to be stored inside Kubernetes as a resource, but will not reconcile the ApiDefinition inside Tyk.

 All mandatory fields inside the ApiDefinition spec are still mandatory, but can be replaced with placeholders as they